Personal data processing in private preschools

 Under a service agreement, Reykjavík City provides funding to private preschools for children whose legal residence is in Reykjavík, subject to certain conditions.

-In accordance with Reykjavík City preschool regulations and the service agreement between the city and private preschools, parents must submit their applications through the city's designated website, currently umsokn.vala.is.
-Private preschools in Reykjavík are now listed alongside city-operated preschools on the Vala system’s application portal.
+In accordance with Reykjavík City preschool regulations and the service agreement between the City and private preschools, parents must submit their applications through the City's designated website, currently umsokn.vala.is.

 Private preschools use the same system as Reykjavík City—the Vala preschool system—to manage applications, enrollment, waitlists, placement agreement modifications, parent discount requests, and other administrative tasks.

-Reykjavík City has established a service and processing agreement with InfoMentor ehf, the operator of the Vala preschool system.
+Reykjavík City has entered into a service and data processing agreement with InfoMentor, the operator of the Vala preschool system.

-Reykjavík City and private preschools have a joint data processing agreement governing the use of the Vala system by private preschools.
+Reykjavík City and private preschools have entered into a joint controller agreement for processing personal data related to private preschools’ use of the Vala system.

-Reykjavík City and each private preschool are independently responsible for their respective data processing activities and determine their methods, except where they have agreed upon joint procedures.
+Reykjavík City and each private preschool are independently responsible for their respective data processing and methods, except where otherwise jointly agreed.

 This information also outlines Reykjavík City's legal obligations regarding private preschools, including child support services and operational oversight.